-These 8 Members were the foundation of the organization, allowing this group to grow exponentially.
+These eight members are the foundation of the organization, allowing this group to grow exponentially.
 Click on their picture to email them!

 My name is Dr. Chuck Herring.
 I am the Director of Diversity, Equity, and Inclusion at the South Fayette Township School District.
 I helped create SHOUT because I saw the need for an organization that supported students who didn't feel a sense of belonging in the district.
 My remedy was to use the #handprintsHEALfootprints framework as a bridge to allow the students to see that that small supportive actions could combine with others to create large changes in society.
 Because of the diligence and hard work of the students, we are well on our journey to make schools culturally-responsive, safe spaces for all students, faculty, and staff.
 I am extremely proud of the work the students have accomplished thus far and even more excited for the accomplishments yet to come.

 Berfin Bircan, or Snow, as we prefer to call her (Berfin means Snow in Turkish) is the co-founder and former co-chair of SHOUT.
 She currently attends the University of Pittsburgh, specifically the Swanson School of Engineering.
 As a Turkish-American Muslim, Snow’s diverse identity and unique experiences motivated her to make a difference in her community, and her efforts culminated into the organization that is now SHOUT.